Ejdems666/python-assignment-4/README.md

     2. Limerick FC ............................
 2,480,000.0 Eur
     3. Bray Wanderers .........................
 2,360,000.0 Eur

+## Q2 Nationality with most players

+The nationality with the most players was: "England" with a total count of 1631 players.

 ## Q3 Difference between worth and release clause of top 10 valuable players

     1. Neymar da Silva Santos Jr. .............
 113,800,000.0 Eur